james-judd/Mario-Kart/README.md

 Localhost:3000 will load the webpage's start screen (start button, background, music, etc.) but pressing start will not load the characters due to the blocked data stream.

-A screenshot of the start screen can be found in this repository.
+Screenshots of the start screen can be found in this repository.

 Future Goals: